gdbecker/WebDevelopmentProjects/UdemyWebDevBootcamp/33_PostgreSQL/PermalistProject/README.md

 - Adding a new item and persist to the database
 - Editing any todo
 - Deleting a todo by clicking the checkbox.

+Note: For deployment I used an SQLite database since Replit's costs for using one of their PostgreSQL databases connected to Neon was too expensive.
+Check out the specific [Index PostgreSQL.js](./index%20postgresql.js) file for PostgreSQL configuration.

 #### Home page before adding a new todo item